-- Revisions to Capital Project Assessments.
+Revisions to Capital Project Assessments.
 If any 12.
-Capital Project Assessment made under the provisions of this ordinance to defray the Capital Costs of any Capital Project shall be either in whole or in part annulled, vacated or set asine by the judgment of any court, or if the Board shall be satisfied that any such Capital Project Assessment is so irregular or defective that the same cannot be enforced or collected, or if the Board shall have omitted to include any property on the Capital Project Assessment Roll which properly should have been so included, the Board shall take all necessary steps to cause a new Capital Project Assessment to be made against any property benefited by any Capital Project, following as nearly as may be practicable the provisions of this ordinance and in case such second Capital Project Assessment shall be annulled, the Board may obtain and make other Capital Project Assessments until a valid Capital Assessment shall be made. - irregularity in the proceedings in connection with the levy of any Capital Project Assessment under the provisions of this ordinance shall not affect the validity of the same after the approval thereof, and any Capital Project Assessment as finally approved shall be competent and sufficient evidence that such Capital Project Assessment was duly made and adopted, and that all other proceedings adequate to such Capital Project Assessment were duly had, taken and performed as required by this ordinance; and no variance from the directions hereunder shall be held material unless it be clearly shown that the party objecting was materially injured theory.
-Notwithstanding the provisions of this acction, any party objecting to a Capital Project Assessment imposed pursuant to this ordinance must file who objection with a desired competent jurisdiction within the time periods prescribed herein.
+Revisions to Capital Project Assessments.
+If any Capital Project Assessment made under the provisions of this ordinance to defray the Capital Costs of any Capital Project shall be either in whole or in part annulled, vacated or set aside by the judgment of any court, or if the Board shall be satisfied that any such Capital Project Assessment is so irregular or defective that the same cannot be enforced or collected, or if the Board shall have omitted to include any property on the Capital Project Assessment Roll which properly should have been so included, the Board shall take all necessary steps to cause a new Capital Project Assessment to be made against any property benefited by any Capital Project, following as nearly as may be practicable the provisions of this ordinance and in case such second Capital Project Assessment shall be annulled, the Board may obtain and make other Capital Project Assessments until a valid Capital Project Assessment shall be made.

-resolution, provide a procedure by which the lien of a Capital Project Assessment on property may be apportioned between subdivided parcels of such property.
+- Any informality or Procedural Irregularities. irregularity in the proceedings in connection with the levy of any Capital Project Assessment under the provisions of this ordinance shall not affect the validity of the same after the approval thereof, and any Capital Project Assessment as finally approved shall be competent and sufficient evidence that such Capital Project Assessment was duly made and adopted, and that all other proceedings adequate to such Capital Project Assessment were duly had, taken and performed as required by this ordinance; and no variance from the directions hereunder shall be held material unless it be clearly shown that the party objecting was materially injured thereby.
+Notwithstanding the provisions of this section, any party objecting to a Capital Project Assessment imposed pursuant to this ordinance must file an objection with a court of competent jurisdiction within the time periods prescribed herein. - resolution, provide a procedure by which the lien of a Capital Project Assessment on property may be apportioned between subdivided parcels of such property.
 Such apportionment shall be reflected on the Capital Project Assessment Roll.
 The County may establish a different procedure of apportioning a Capital Project Assessment lien for each Benefit Unit or Benefit Area.
 The County shall not establish a procedure which has a material adverse effect on the security for Bonds issued to finance the Capital Project related to such Capital Project Assessments.